Audit Committee Charter

 - Maintain compliance with the corporation's ethical standards, policies, plans and procedures, and with laws and regulations.

-Primary responsibility for assisting the Board in its oversight of operational risk, legal risk and compliance, as well as the effectiveness of the New Business Initiative Approval (NBIA) framework rests with the Audit Committee.
+Primary responsibility for assisting the Board in its oversight of legal risk and operational risk, including the New Business Initiative Approval (NBIA) process, rests with the Audit Committee.

 The Risk Policy Committee's responsibilities include oversight of management's exercise of its responsibility to assess and manage credit risk, market risk, structural interest rate risk, principal risk, liquidity risk, country risk and model risk; the governance frameworks and/or policies for operational, fiduciary, reputational risks and NBIA; and capital and liquidity planning and analysis.